zhangshuoyu0729/SA-CMF-Cross-Modal-Fusion-Framework/README.md

 1. **Modality-specific feature extraction**

    * 2D spatial features are extracted using an InceptionV3 backbone with enhancement preprocessing.
-   * 1D sequence features are extracted using Transformer network.
+   * 1D sequential features are extracted using a Transformer-based encoder with sequence-aware preprocessing.

 2. **Transformer encoding**
    Independent Transformer Encoders are applied to each modality to preserve intra-modal structural characteristics.